avid-technology/ui-toolkit-clip-info-example/README.md

             avid-mcux
             avid-mcux-actions-binder
             ...
-        ui
-        test
+        src
         ...

 ### Mediacentral UI Toolkit
-`ui` contains a basic view that gets the mobid of the current selection and loads the additional data.
+This example contains a basic view that gets the mobid of the current selection and loads the additional data.
 The pane can be run using a local proxy, allowing you to run the code locally and still work with a full MediaCentral system.

 Running:

     npm install
-    npm run build      ("npm run build-watch" if you want to keep it running) node node_modules/avid-mcux/lib/cli.js dev -b https://<your mediacentral server> -d -u http://<your mediacentral server>:8080 -i ./dist
+    npm run build      ("npm run build-watch" if you want to keep it running) node node_modules/.bin/avid-mcux dev -b https://<your mediacentral server> -i dist

 ## Deploying to a MediaCentral | UX server